 The goal with all these strategies is to get your name out there as much as possible in as short a time as possible.
 While you're doing this, I'd recommend taking on whatever projects you can get.
-Check out "How to Land Your First Client Without Any Writing Samples or Previous Experience" for a simple way to do this.

 Your expert status

 Here's the thing.
 This is not a passive approach.
 It takes a certain level of assertiveness to contact bloggers or a niche publication and ask if you can write for them.
 It takes some gumption to ask for a testimonial or an introduction.

 Along with your writing skills, you need an air of confidence, and that's something that can't be taught in a class or in a book.
 You have to believe in yourself enough that others notice.